Adidas-Das/DL_RicePlantDiseaseClassification/README.md

 # DL_RicePlantDiseaseClassification
 This repo contains the codes used to train the various models, and also the final trained models for phases 1 and 2.
 In short, this contains everything that I dealt with, but it does not contain the training code and models from my colleagues' part of the work yet.
 We plan to unify everything in the coming future.

-The dataset(s) are to be uploaded to Kaggle under the name `<placeholder>`.
+The dataset(s) are to be uploaded to Kaggle under the name `CP_DATASETS`, private to my account due to licensing constraints.
 It includes all the different versions of the dataset that has been used in the project.

 `old` contains an older variation of the working datasets at the early stage of the project included for legacy purposes, while `new` contains the latest dataset versions.
 The various sub folders are:
 - `CP_DATASET_OGplusGA` is the original dataset, which has been geometrically augmented.
 (Imbalanced Classes)